TU does not discriminate against students, faculty or staff based on sex in any of

 retaliation but will also take responsive action if it occurs.

-If the complainant still requests that his/her name not be disclosed to the alleged
+If the complainant still requests that their name not be disclosed to the alleged

 perpetrator or that the university not investigate or seek action against the alleged

 perpetrator, the university will need to determine whether or not it can honor such